gazed/vu/README.md

 The engine and its packages include the essentials by design.
 In particular:

 * There is no 3D editor.
-* There is no networking support.
+* There is no networking package.
 * Physics only handles boxes and spheres.
 * The device layer interface provides only the absolute minimum from the underlying windowing system.
 Only OSX, Windows 7 and 8 are currently supported.